Mikeleane/h5p-standalone/README.md

 **Q: Why are some H5P elements missing or not working when I use content exported from h5p.org?**

-A: Exports from h5p.org are optimized and might not bundle all the necessary H5P libraries, as they assume the libraries might already exist on the target platform.
+Exports from h5p.org are optimized and might not bundle all the necessary H5P libraries, as they assume the libraries might already exist on the target platform.
 To resolve this:
 *   **Get libraries from the content type's `.h5p`:** Download the `.h5p` file for the specific content type directly from h5p.org (e.g., from the content type's example page).
 These files usually contain all required libraries.
 Extract this `.h5p` file and copy the necessary library folders (e.g., `H5P.ExampleLibrary-1.0`) into your H5P content's `libraries` folder (the one you are using for `h5pJsonPath`).
 *   **Use fully bundled content:** Obtain your H5P content from a source that explicitly bundles all required libraries within the `.h5p` file.